k9w/instructions/containerOpenbsdChroot.md

 One great use of a basic chroot is to build software, where a build script can pull in any dependencies needed to complete its job.
-The completed binary can be copied from the chroot to the host environment and function perfectly if the same shared libraries are in host and chroot.
+The completed binary can be copied from the chroot to the host environment and function identically if the same shared libraries are in host and chroot.

-The packages and ports systems, and other userspace software builds such as from [Github](https://github.com), use files and directories that are not usually shared in the kernel with the host system.
+The packages and ports systems, and other userspace software builds such as from [Github](https://github.com), often use files and directories that are not shared in the kernel with the host system.

 So for example, you can install [Git](https://git-scm.com) and [Go](https://go.dev) from packages, clone a go application from source